ko5tik/pribluda.de/contents/articles/talking_tongues/index.md

 lang: en
 ---

-I am learning  [wintersmith](https://github.com/jnordberg/wintersmith), anf now it is time to wwrite first plugin.
+I am learning  [wintersmith](https://github.com/jnordberg/wintersmith), anf now it is time to write first plugin.
 I write in multiple kanguages and can use some organisation so my readers can find suitable text easily.
+Of course it is based on basic paginatorplugin, but we have to start somewhere.
 Let's do it.

 <span class="more"></span>